 BATTERY & WIRELESS

-For this last section, let us walk through the battery and wireless.
+For this last section, let us walk through the battery and wireless features of the headphones.

 The Bluetooth connection on this fella is pretty much seamless, just power on and pair with the device.
 As for the range coverage, it is… “typical Bluetooth” with good reception within 1 room (5m or 16feet).